frontenddogma/web-development-glossary/manuscript/j.md

 : A web feed file format for web syndication in JSON instead of XML, as used by RSS and Atom.&nbsp;[†](#w-json-feed) ℹ︎&nbsp;[jsonfeed.org](https://jsonfeed.org/)

 JSON Web Encryption
-: An IETF standard providing a standardised syntax for the exchange of encrypted data, based on JSON and Base64.
+: An IETF standard providing a standardized syntax for the exchange of encrypted data, based on JSON and Base64.
 It is defined by RFC&nbsp;7516.
 Along with JSON Web Signature (JWS), it is one of the two possible formats of a JWT (JSON Web Token).&nbsp;[†](#w-json-web-encryption)

 JSON Web Signature
 : An IETF standard (RFC&nbsp;7515) for signing arbitrary data.
 This is used as the basis for a variety of web-based technologies, like JSON Web Token.&nbsp;[†](#w-jws)

 JSON Web Token
 : An Internet standard for creating JSON-based access tokens that assert some number of claims.
-JWT claims can be typically used to pass identity of authenticated users between an identity provider and a service provider, or any other type of claims as required by business processes.&nbsp;[†](#w-jwt)
+JWT claims can typically be used to pass identity of authenticated users between an identity provider and a service provider, or any other type of claims as required by business processes.&nbsp;[†](#w-jwt)

 JSON-LD
 : → JavaScript Object Notation for Linked Data